SamuraiAck/macy/README.md

 ## Features

-- Works on Linux, MacOS, and Windows.
+- Works on FreeBSD, Linux, MacOS, and Windows.
 - Supports IPv4 and IPv6.
 Mode is determined by the group address.
 - Control the TTL, DSCP, and DF-bit.
 Packets can be padded to any size to check for MTU issues.
 - No reliance on the system routing table, packets are sent from all routable addresses on all interfaces by default.
 Link-local addresses can be enabled with a command-line switch.
 Addresses and interfaces can be specified with regex.